Updated: Sep 25, 2020

 What else can we do to help?
 It is normal for a parent to feel responsible to finance their children’s college education, but one must remember that by putting their financial future and retirement at risk, they are not helping a child.
 Getting your child’s “promise” to repay a PLUS loan once they graduate can also backfire, tearing a family apart when a child is unable to pay.

 As always, make sure any new college student knows what repayment will look like under the student loans they will be taking out in their names.
-Make sure any program the student is enrolling in actually will have the job outlook to be able to repay these loans while still providing money to cover necessities in the future.
-Once you have these numbers, it may make sense to re-visit with the student whether attending the school makes financial sense for their future.
+Do a budget with your child so they know how much the loan payments will be after they graduate or leave school.
+Make sure any program the student is enrolling in will actually provide a good job outlook to be able to repay these loans while still providing money to cover necessities in the future.
+Once you have these numbers, it may make sense to re-visit with the student whether attending the particular school or major they've selected makes financial sense for their future.

 *Note that if you are in bankruptcy, like an active Chapter 13 bankruptcy case, you must have Court permission to take out any new loans while in the active case.
 The Court would be unlikely to grant permission to debtors to take out a loan with the above terms for an adult child.
 Discuss with your attorney other options.

 If you are in over your head on student loan or PLUS loan payments, call today to discuss financial options.
+Attorney Allison Greenlee Korr handles cases in Kalamazoo, Battle Creek and all surrounding counties, call today for a consultation.
 269-381-4471